private-engine-hub/GrowthPad/docs/ui.md

 ---

+## 📱 5.
+Mobile Web Adaptation (`apps/next` smaller screens)

+The web shell must remain functional on touch browsers without using Native logic.

+- **The Stacking Canvas**: On screens `< md`, the horizontal pillar layout transitions to a vertical scroll stack.
+- **Fat Taps**: Increase padding on interactive elements (Buttons/Links) to a minimum of `h-11` or `p-3` for touch accuracy.
+- **Sidebar Ghosting**: The blue sidebar hides entirely; access is moved to a top-header hamburger menu or bottom-nav pivot.
+- **Micro-Physics**: Disable `hover:` effects on touch devices to prevent sticky hover states.

+---

 ## ✅ Design Checklist
 1. **Depth**: Ensure white cards sit on a gray canvas (`bg-trello-gray`).
 2. **Branding**: Headings/Sidebar must use `trello-blue`.